-Limits on borrowing are higher for students that are independent.
-All graduate students are considered to be independent for purposes of this calculation.
-Dependent students are able to get the larger loans reserved for independent students if their parents are unable to qualify for a Parent PLUS Loan.
+Limits on borrowing are higher for independent students.
+All graduate students are considered to be independent for this calculation.
+Dependent students can get the larger loans reserved for independent students if their parents are unable to qualify for a Parent PLUS Loan.

 |Year||Dependent Students||Independent Students|

 Note: The graduate borrowing limit includes combined undergraduate and graduate school loans.

 Students who need to borrow beyond what is offered by the subsidized and unsubsidized loans can also borrow PLUS loans.
 PLUS loans are issued by the federal government and carry many similar perks to the other federal loans, such as income-driven repayment plans.
 However, PLUS loans typically have higher interest rates and loan origination fees, thus making them more expensive to borrow.
 All PLUS loan borrowers must also pass a minimal credit check where the government will look to verify that the borrower does not have an Adverse Credit History.